Weble/JoomlaQueues/README.md

 Implementation of symfony/messenger for Joomla! to run background commands using queues.
 See [https://symfony.com/doc/current/messenger.html](https://symfony.com/doc/current/messenger.html)

-# WARNING: This is still in development.
-Use at your own risk, and feel free to PR any changes you see fit!

 ## Requirements

 First, you need to have our Joomla Commands package installed: